MediaMath/t1-php/README.md

 ### Fetching single objects <a name="usage-fetching"></a>

 The feed endpoints `organizations/`, `agencies/`, `campaigns/`, etc do not fully hydrate the returned entities by default.
 In order to retrieve the complete data set you should fetch an object on its own.
+The T1 docs show this is done by making a call to `organizations/[id]`, for example.

-If you pass an `'id'` parameter into the `read()` method's options array the SDK will automatically fetch the associated object for you.
+If you pass an `'id'` parameter into the `read()` method's options array the SDK will automatically modify the URI and fetch the associated object for you.

 ```php
 $data = (new Management\Organization($client))->read([